zazikant/langgraph/state_explained.md

 ---

+question: you mean if there are 50 nodes that process things.. all findings get appended to that node C responsible for generating response and a response is generated looking at that compiled dictionary?

 Almost — but let’s clarify to avoid a common misunderstanding:

 ### ❌ **No**, the response node does **not** look at a dictionary that contains "all findings from all 50 nodes".